gabe-sky/cascadia-puppetcode/readme.txt

 In order to have a smooth time on your Windows demo machine, you'll want to prepare a few things before you even start.

 Install a Puppet Agent and aim it at the master.
-Do a run and make sure it can connect an apply a catalog.
+Do a run and make sure it can connect and apply a catalog.

 Disable the Windows machine's Puppet Agent so that it doesn't run in the background and trip you up.

   `puppet resource service puppet ensure=stopped enable=false`

-If you're going to do a demo of Geppetto or Minecraft, you're going to want to have java installed before you get to the demo ... because you don't want to wait for that sucker while people are watching you. http://java.sun.com/
+If you're going to do a demo of Geppetto or Minecraft, you're going to want to have java installed before you get to the demo ... because you don't want to wait for that sucker while people are watching you.

+  http://java.sun.com/

 The gms::package class needs to be able to find the installers for Minecraft and Sublime Text available right up in the root of the C: drive.
 Download them and have them available like this: